 Miss Clarke is the Deputy Designated Safeguarding Lead (DDSL)

-These four members of staff make up the Safeguarding Team and meet regularly to discuss all safeguarding concerns.
+These three members of staff make up the Safeguarding Team and meet regularly to discuss all safeguarding concerns.
 The protection of children is an integral part of the ethos of our school.
 We strive to create an atmosphere in which children feel safe and secure, their views are valued, they are encouraged to talk and are listened to .
 If you have any concerns regarding a child's welfare, please speak to one of the key people named above.

 The Safeguarding Governor is Helen Brougham and our Chair of Governors is Emerson Whitworth.
 Both of these Governors can be contacted via the school.

 Our Child Protection policy details our safeguarding procedures, including our responsibilities under the statutory guidance Keeping Children Safe In Education and Working Together to Safeguard Children.

 - Children must be brought to and collected from the school door by a responsible adult (over the age of 16 years - name of adults should be recorded on the Collecting Children from School form)

 - Children in Years 5 & 6 who are coming to school or going home by themselves must have a permission slip signed by parents

 - Children coming to school or going home on a bicycle must wear a helmet

 - In hot weather, children should wear a sun hat and apply sun cream before coming to school

 - In cold weather, children should come to school wearing a warm coat, hat, scarf and gloves and suitable foot wear